DanNixon/vtk_instrument_view_demo/readme.md

 - Detector pixel picking
 - Intensity mapping

-The included demo application shows how these can be assembled to recreate the core visualisation functionality of the instrument view:
+The included demo application shows how these can be assembled to recreate the core visualisation functionality of the Instrument View:
 - A `vtkRectilinearGrid` is used to represent a 2D detector panel
 - A `vtkDataSetMapper` colours each cell based on it's intensity and a `vtkLookupTable`
 - A custom `vtkInteractionStyle` is used to obtain the coordinates of a selected pixel and the bank it belongs to